The following patent was granted by

 for digital certificates is X.509.

-Various implementations of cryptography are used in
+implementations of cryptography are used in the invention's

-the invention's preferred embodiment, such as Netscape's
+preferred embodiment, such as Netscape's

 Secure Socket Layer (SSL), the IETF's

-OpenPGP, the
+OpenPGP,

-Digest 5 (MD5), etc.
+Message Digest 5 (MD5), etc.

-government, any cryptographic standards that the government
+cryptographic standards that the government uses would be

-National Institute of Standards and Technology lists
+Institute of Standards and Technology lists government

-government standards for smartcards on a web site at
+standards for smartcards on a web site at

 smartcard.nist.gov.
 The Government Smart